vasilakisfil/Introspected-REST/README.md

 #### 6.1.2.
 Associations on demand (collection/resource)
 The client should be able to ask related associations to the main initial resource, in the same request.

-What deffirintiates an association from an attribute is that the former has a dedicated identification.
+What differentiates an association from an attribute is that the former has a dedicated identification.
 What is more, if the API exposes the association as a dedicated resource, the id can be used as identification.